jrmorgan/mbta/ANALYSIS.md

 multiple times in a row.
 However, I considered what information I actually needed to make this calculation if I started with the stops.
 I realized that I just needed the route names, rather than the objects, and thus attached a set of Strings which hold that information.
 That allowed me to immutably create each stop and then build the paths, routes, and then the single Mbta object itself.
-I also could have considered recalculating the stop to route information within the creation of the `Mbta` object, but I had already just done the same thing while parsing that it would have seemed redundant.
-I could consider passing in a map of the information to the `Mbta` object or something though, allowing the `MbtaStop` information to be free of the link, but not sure that is the way to go either.
+I also could have considered recalculating the stop to route information within the creation of the `Mbta` object into a separate map, but I had already just done the same thing while parsing that it would have seemed redundant.
+I could consider passing in the map of the information to the `Mbta` object or something though, allowing the `MbtaStop` information to be free of the link, but not sure that is the way to go either.
 I didn't love that I had to store several additional objects in memory during the process since there was no other way to associate stops otherwise, especially when I was also trying to only create a single stop object for those that occur on multiple routes (making Park Street, for instance, have 5 at least different JSON objects returned from